Anyone who buys a new Mac gets a free copy of Apple Pages 5 word processor.

 Many long-term Pages users were not impressed when Apple updated the word processor from Pages ’09 to Pages 5 in late 2013.

 People who invested time and effort learning, mastering and tweaking systems around the earlier version of the software suddenly found their scripts and workarounds no longer functioned.
-And they found key features were suddenly missing in action.
+They found key features were suddenly missing in action.

 Pages 5: The name says it all

 The name is a giveaway.
 Although Apple sold the software as a word processor, Pages is also a page design tool.
-In fact, I’d say Pages is mainly a page design tool.
+In fact, Pages is mainly a page design tool.

-Pages makes sense if you want an alternative to Adobe InDesign for people who need to make words and pictures look good on a page, but don’t need professional level tools.
+Pages makes sense if you want an alternative to Adobe InDesign to make words and pictures look good on a page, but don’t need professional level tools.

-Not that Pages can’t deliver professional-looking designs, but that’s not my focus here.
+Not that Pages can’t deliver professional-looking designs, but that’s not the focus here.

 What about words?

 That’s not how software developers see word processing.
-They bulk up their products with features designed to appeal to, mainly, the most lucrative users in big companies.
+They bulk up word processors with features designed to appeal to the most lucrative users in big companies.

-No doubt the word processors that make it through the processor are what people want.
+No doubt the word processors that make it are what many people want.
 After all Word continues to sell.
-Lawyers love it.
+Lawyers love Word.
 PR companies and organisations that want documents written and rewritten again and again love it.
-You can import graphics, write mathematical equations, do mail merges and lots of other stuff journalists and writers simply don’t need.
+You can import graphics, write mathematical equations, do mail merges and lots of complex tasks journalists and writers simply don’t need.

 Keeping software out of the writer’s way

-None of that interests me.
-Nor do I care about fonts and styles.
-Well, not when writing.
-I tend to use a single font for an entire document.
-Heads and cross heads are in bold.
-Italics or bold emphasis words.
+Fonts and styles are not when you're writing.
+If anything they are a distraction.
+It's good practice to use a single font for an entire document.
+Heads and cross heads are typed in bold.
+Italics emphasis words.

 But that’s it.